shanehoey/snooey-template-jekyll/README.md

 # Snooey Jekyll Theme Template

-EXPECT BREAKING CHANGES TO THIS REPOSITORY
+EXPECT BREAKING CHANGES TO THIS REPOSITORY<!--more-->

 View a live example of the theme @ [snooey.com](https://snooey.com)